ztechasiaorg/zpayment-documentation/README.md

 ### Response
 - HTTP Status Code: 200 (OK) if successful.
 - HTTP Status Code: 400 (Bad Request) if the input is invalid.
+- HTTP Status Code: 429 (Too Many Requests) if the rate limit of 5 requests per IP/user/path/second is exceeded.
+The block duration is 10 seconds
 - HTTP Status Code: 500 (Internal server error) if there is an error from the server.

 #### Example Request